goldlabel-apps/.github/.github/ISSUE_TEMPLATE/problem.md

 ---
-name: Bug report
+name: Problem
-about: Create a report to help us improve
+about: Create a Problem report to help us improve
-title: 'Bug report'
+title: 'Problem'
 assignees: 'listingslab'

 ---

-**Describe the bug**
+**Describe the Problem**
-A clear and concise description of what the bug is.
+A clear and concise description of what the Problem is.

 **To Reproduce**
 Steps to reproduce the behavior: